scds/text-analysis-2/object.md

 # Make the text of the file available to our script
 ner_text = open(filename).read()

-# Create the Doc object by passing it through the text pipleine (nlp)
+# Create the Doc object by passing it through the text pipeline (nlp)
 doc = nlp(ner_text)

 ```